 Increasing traffic while decreasing costs

-One-tap Promoted Pins proved a cost-effective way to acquire new customers, at scale.
+Promoted Pins with one-tap proved a cost-effective way to acquire new customers, at scale.
 ThirdLove’s cost per acquisition on Pinterest decreased 14%.
 Meanwhile, traffic from Pinterest increased 26% in the first six weeks of the campaign.

 ThirdLove will continue to expand their marketing efforts on Pinterest.
 “It really is an always on, evergreen strategy,” says Zischke.
 “We revamp our creative around certain campaigns that are seasonal.
 But we really found that it works all the time, so we also have tried-and-true content out there that continues to drive performance for us.”